samdze/godot-gameshell/README.md

     ```
     scons platform=x11 -j3 tools=no target=release debug_symbols=no bits=32 use_lto=yes module_webm_enabled=no module_bullet_enabled=no module_csg_enabled=no module_camera_enabled=no module_arkit_enabled=no module_gridmap_enabled=no module_mobile_vr_enabled=no module_vhacd_enabled=no module_xatlas_enabled=no module_cvtt_enabled=no module_assimp_enabled=no disable_3d=yes
     ```
-    You could get this error during linking:
+    You could get errors like this during the linking or compilation phases:
       `collect2: fatal error: ld terminated with signal 9 [Killed]` Make sure to have enough free space on the sd and to create a large enough swap file to fix it.

     The compilation may take a long time, 2+ hours, maybe a bit less if you're compiling a debug build.
+    With LTO enabled, it may take even longer.

     The Godot binary files will be placed inside the bin folder, they will be named `godot.x11.debug.32` and `godot.x11.opt.32` for debug and release builds respectively.